AhmedYahyaE/plain-php-ecommerce/README.md

 ## Installation:
 1- Create a database `shop` and import the database "shop.sql" SQL dump file.
 Navigate to "Database - shop/shop database - PhpMyAdmin Export.sql" SQL Dump file.

-2- Navigate to the database connection file in 'admin/connect.php' file and edit the file according to your MySQL credentials.
+2- Navigate to the database connection file in 'admin/connect.php' file and configure/edit the file according to your MySQL credentials.

 3-